West Ham fans – myself included – are infamous for moaning.

 In the past we’ve had reason to panic and grumble and complain about our team.
 But this is not the case anymore.
 Be grateful for supporting a team which plays attractive football for a passionate manager.
 Be grateful that we are not stuck with Avram Grant at the helm and Tal Ben Haim in defence.

 Sometimes we just need to remember where we were five years ago when Sam Allardyce took over in the Championship.
-Is that somewhere we’d like to return?
+Is that somewhere we would like to return?
 Absolutely not.
 So we should be appreciative of how well we’re doing at the moment and have complete and utter faith in Slaven Bilic and the owners – because it paid off last year and I believe it will pay off again this year.

 So go and grab yourself a cold beer, enjoy your summer sun while it lasts and forget about West Ham until the competitive stuff starts up again.